Aon Plc (NYSE:AON) Shares Acquired by Raymond James & Associates

 The firm also recently declared a quarterly dividend, which will be paid on Friday, November 13th.
 Shareholders of record on Monday, November 2nd will be given a $0.46 dividend.
 This is an increase from AON’s previous quarterly dividend of $0.44.
 This represents a $1.84 annualized dividend and a yield of 0.97%.
 The ex-dividend date is Friday, October 30th.
 AON’s payout ratio is currently 20.07%.

-A number of research analysts have issued reports on the stock.
+AON has been the topic of a number of research reports.
+Raymond James cut shares of AON from a “market perform” rating to an “underperform” rating in a research note on Wednesday, August 5th.
 Royal Bank of Canada restated a “hold” rating and issued a $200.00 target price on shares of AON in a report on Monday, July 20th.
-Wells Fargo & Company restated a “buy” rating and issued a $247.00 target price on shares of AON in a report on Friday, August 21st.
+Zacks Investment Research upgraded shares of AON from a “sell” rating to a “hold” rating and set a $217.00 target price on the stock in a report on Tuesday, October 6th.
 Morgan Stanley upped their target price on shares of AON from $206.00 to $216.00 and gave the company an “equal weight” rating in a report on Monday, October 19th.
-Piper Sandler lowered shares of AON from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $228.00 to $187.00 in a report on Monday, November 2nd.
-Finally, Zacks Investment Research upgraded shares of AON from a “sell” rating to a “hold” rating and set a $217.00 target price on the stock in a report on Tuesday, October 6th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and seven have given a buy rating to the company’s stock.
+Finally, Piper Sandler lowered shares of AON from an “overweight” rating to a “neutral” rating and reduced their target price for the company from $228.00 to $187.00 in a report on Monday, November 2nd.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and seven have assigned a buy rating to the company.
 The company currently has a consensus rating of “Hold” and a consensus target price of $212.33.

 AON Company Profile